LionsPhil/prometheus-enviro-sensors/README.md

 ### Screenshot

-This is the console provided by the configuration below:
+This is the console provided by the default configuration below:

 ![Screenshot of sensor graphs](console-screenshot.png)

+(You can edit the Prometheus console template to your choosing, or write a different one, or even go do it via [Grafana](https://prometheus.io/docs/visualization/grafana/).)

 ### Supported sensors